SAP-samples/btp-task-center-integration/s4hana-on-prem-scenario/test-the-integration.md

-Test your integration with the following steps.
+Test your integration with the following steps:

 1. **Log on to SAP S/4HANA as an end user and use an application of your choice which creates tasks.**
 2. **Test if the task has arrived in SAP Task Center:**